Animals in Research

 We fund research in a few different ways, through our centres, through grants to institutions and through competitive grants to researchers.

-In 2018-2019, two out of 414 competitive NERC-funded research grants involved the use of animals licensed under the act (as reported in proposals).
-These projects were at the University of Glasgow and the University of Nottingham.
-Both universities are committed to transparency on their use of animals in research and publish information on their websites to support this commitment.
+In 2019-2020, one out of 330 competitive NERC-funded standard research grants awarded involved the use of animals licensed under ASPA.
+This project is at the University of Glasgow.
+Glasgow University is committed to transparency on their use of animals in research and publish information on their websites to support this commitment.

 We fund the Sea Mammal Research Unit (SMRU) at the University of St Andrews to fulfil our legal requirement to supply advice to the UK Government on matters relating to the management of seals in the UK and its sovereign waters.
-For this purpose, SMRU handles a few hundred individuals annually.
+For this purpose, SMRU handles a few hundred seals annually, this activity is captured by ASPA requirements.
 Their research is directed at understanding the causes and effects of changes in seal numbers and distribution, work that helps to inform policy-making decisions and the conservation management of these important top predators.
 Read more on the university’s webpages.

-One NERC Centre, the British Antarctic Survey (BAS), and one NERC Strategic Partner, the Centre for Ecology & Hydrology (CEH), conduct a small number of research procedures which involve the use of animals.
+Two NERC-funded Research NERC Centres, the British Antarctic Survey (BAS), and the UK Centre for Ecology & Hydrology (UK CEH), conduct a small number of research procedures which involve the use of animals.

-At CEH, one ASPA licensable research procedure is being undertaken.
+At CEH, one current ASPA licensable long term research project.
 This involves blood sampling and feather sampling of North Sea seabirds.
 This is classed as a ‘mild’ severity procedure and provides valuable data on sea bird population health.

 Case Study: Penguin counting on Signy Island